emroze/ecommerce-admin-next.js/README.md

 Link: https://ecommerce-admin-next-js.vercel.app/

-[N.B.This site can modify the add database.
+[N.B.This site can modify the database and add images to the S3.
 So I restricted it's access.
 If you wanna see, knock me.
 I will add viewer option soon]

 ## How the website looks